Amateur rocketry: Notable events

 On November 8, 2016, Hybrid Engine Development (HyEnD), a student team from the University of Stuttgart, Germany, launched the HEROS 3 (Hybrid Experimental ROcket Stuttgart) from Esrange Space Center in Northern Sweden to an altitude of above 30 km.
 By this, the European altitude record for student programs and the World record for hybrid propulsion student rockets was taken by HyEnD.

-On April 21, 2019, USCRPL launched TRAVELER IV, an eight-inch diameter vehicle from Spaceport America.
+On April 21, 2019, the USC Rocket Propulsion Laboratory (USCRPL) launched Traveler IV, an eight-inch diameter vehicle from Spaceport America.
 All of the subsystems were reported as successful, and the vehicle was fully recovered.
 On May 22, 2019, a whitepaper was published calculating apogee altitude of 339,800 ft ± 16,500, giving a 90% confidence that it passed the Kármán line.
 This makes it the highest-performing student-designed and student-manufactured rocket in the world, and the first to reach the internationally accepted definition of space.
 However, even though all subsystems were reported as performing nominally throughout the flight, the rocket experienced a loss of GPS data from approximately 13 seconds to 278 seconds of flight, therefore missing apogee.

 On 3 August 2019, Cape Rocketry launched JR101 in the Karoo, South Africa.
 An altitude of 10.3 km was reached, making it the highest verified altitude achieved in Africa by an amateur group.
 This was an especially notable achievement as the propellant was based on Ammonium Nitrate, as opposed to the more common ammonium perchlorate.
 All major components used were manufactured in South Africa, including electronics and propellant.

 On February 22, 2020 Mike Hughes, known as "Mad Mike", died after the parachute in his homemade rocket deployed prematurely and detached during liftoff.

-On March 8, 2021, a student group of the South African University of KwaZulu-Natal beat the previous African amateur hybrid rocket altitude record with their "Phoenix-1B Mk IIr" vehicle by reaching 18 km height after successfully launching it at the Denel Overberg Test Range in the Western Cape.
+On March 8, 2021, a student group of the South African University of KwaZulu-Natal beat the previous African amateur hybrid rocket altitude record with their Phoenix-1B Mk IIr vehicle by reaching 18 km height after successfully launching it at the Denel Overberg Test Range in the Western Cape.

+On 19 April 2025, Ethan Kosoof of New Zealand successfully launched Meraki II, a two-stage, solid-fueled amateur rocket which he designed and engineered.
+The rocket reached an altitude of 121.6 kilometres, crossing the Kármán line and qualifying as a spaceflight.
+Launched from Mt White Station in Canterbury with the support of the Meraki Team and the New Zealand Rocketry Association, the rocket attained a maximum speed of 5,990 kilometres per hour (Mach 5.6) and maintained continuous telemetry throughout the mission.
+Meraki 2 represents the first amateur rocket to reach space outside of the United States, the first fully self-funded and individually designed amateur rocket to achieve spaceflight, and the fastest amateur rocket flight recorded to date.